-Moscato wine sales continue to rise as rappers, sweet wine enthusiasts and those just venturing into the wine scene sing the praises of this delicious semi-sweet, low alcohol, fun and fizzy white wine find.
+Moscato wine is a delicious semisweet, low-alcohol, fizzy white wine.
 We've gathered some of the best Moscato wine brands on the market to review based on flavor profiles, food pairing capabilities, and overall value.
-Check them out below.

 01 of 09

-Classic Italian Moscato from the get go, the Castello del Poggio Moscato offers a lively nose filled with ripe peach and citrus.
-The palate doesn't stray too far from the initial aromatic impression, bringing more apricot and peach along with sweet tangerine taste together with well-honed acidity and remarkable balance.
-Piedmont's Castello del Poggio Moscato is always a crowd-pleaser!
+A classic Italian Moscato, Castello del Poggio Moscato offers a lively nose filled with ripe peach and citrus.
+The palate doesn't stray too far from the initial aromatic impression, adding in some sweet tangerine to the fruit along with well-honed acidity and remarkable balance.
+Piedmont's Castello del Poggio Moscato is always a crowd pleaser, and at about $10 a bottle, it's an affordable choice.

 02 of 09